blinkinput/blinkinput-android/templatingAPI/templatingAPI.md

 //------------------------------------------------------------------------------------------
 // Full document image
 //------------------------------------------------------------------------------------------
-// location of full document is same regardless of document version
+// location of the full document is same regardless of document version
 //------------------------------------------------------------------------------------------

 mFullDocument = new ProcessorGroup(